Greg Walden Shares What You Need to Know on COVID-19

 Cases of COVID-19:

-U.S. current case count (As of 4/25/20)– There are currently at least 919,066 cases and 52,100 deaths in the United States, as reported by Johns Hopkins and other media sources
+U.S. current case count – There are currently at least 988,451 cases and 56,245 deaths in the United States, as reported by Johns Hopkins and other media sources.

 Benton: 29